 Are you an artist without a venue?

 You have a few options: you can reach out to venues directly to arrange a show, or you can participate as a street artist.
 If you wish to display or sell your artwork on the street, please refer to the street artist section below.
-Creative Portland and the First Friday Art Walk will post venue opportunities as they become available on our social media sites.

 Works of art protected by the First Amendment and thus permitted to be sold by the artist without a permit in Portland include expressive items such as paintings, photographs, prints, and sculptures.